 System Architecture

-In SCIF Mode, all communications are limited to local area networks. one-way communication from the client banner to the server via a socket on TCP port 56789 by default.
-The client banner will emit some of the metadata reports back to the server depending on the admin settings.
-All communications are encrypted.
+In SCIF/Offline Mode, all communications are limited to your local area networks (LAN) only.
+From the client to the server is one-way passive communication via a socket on TCP port 56789 by default.
+The client will emit some of the metadata reports back to the server depending on the admin settings.
+All communications are encrypted within your LAN.
+The client will never talk to the internet (WAN) directly except to the server, all information NEVER LEAVE your LAN.
+(For different network setups, please refer to the Network Topology)

 Data Flow